shalture/shalture/doc/FAQ.md

 1. Will you implement SQL support?

+   Probably not.

-   No, there are many impracticalities with SQL support, such as:
+   There are various impracticalities with SQL support, such as:

      - the inability to properly validate data being inserted back into the database
      - cache invalidation (caching would be needed to ensure performance)

-   The only gain would be easier web integration, but you can do that with XMLRPC and authentication modules anyway.

-   Plus, we strongly believe you should know how your services are working, so why would we do all the work for you?
+   Additionally, implementing SQL support would require reworking a lot of code; while we're not fundamentally opposed to that, there is currently no compelling reason to support SQL.

+   If you're looking for approaches for web integration, take a look at the XMLRPC and JSONRPC interfaces.

 2. Which crypto module should I use?

    `crypto/posix`, unless you are importing from anope, in which case use the module that is appropriate for you.

-3. There is an Atheme "0day exploit"?!&%&%@!!
+3. There is a Shaltúre "0day exploit"?!&%&%@!!

    Report it to us.
 Do not twitter about it, that is generally not helpful.
 People who publicize 0days before they can be fixed are also generally known as "assholes."

+   If the exploit applies to Atheme as well, you'll want to report it upstream to ensure all derived services packages can be fixed as soon as possible.

 4. I get a compile error about some `.po` file thing.

    `./configure --disable-nls` or install gettext and rerun `./configure`.

-5. Atheme exits complaining that it is 'tainted'.
+5. Shaltúre exits complaining that it is 'tainted'.

-   You have configured your network in a way that is not supported correctly by Atheme at this time.
+   You have configured your network in a way that is not supported correctly by Shaltúre at this time.
 In order to use this configuration, you must acknowledge that you are using an unsupported configuration.

    To do this, you enable the `allow_taint` directive in the config, but